Kerry says additional sanctions on Iran now would be a mistake

 "We need to pursue this.
 We need to see if Iran is serious," Carney said.

-(Reporting by Paul Eckert, Steve Holland and Arshad Mohammed; Editing by Doina Chiacu)
+(Reporting by Paul Eckert, Steve Holland and Arshad Mohammed; Editing by Doina Chiacu and Philip Barbara)